Theatre UCF to Premiere ALL OF CHINESE LITERATURE CONDENSED, 10/10-13

-Theatre UCF graduate student Whit Emerson is presenting a new full length play in the UCF Performing Arts Center, tonight, October 10-13.
+Theatre UCF graduate student Whit Emerson is presenting a new full length play in the UCF Performing Arts Center, October 10-13.
 The comedy, titled All of Chinese Literature Condensed covers 10 major works of literature that contribute to modern day Chinese culture.

 The play is written in a style reminiscent of the Reduced Shakespeare Company's series of plays (The Bible Abridged, The Complete Works of William Shakespeare Abridged) in that it comically distills a huge body of work into short, comprehensible scenes.